martinfuchs/DepthKit/README.md

 ## 5) EXPORT
 Currently you can export out of RGBDVisualize as a PNG image sequences with or without alpha transparency or as a series of textured .OBJ files for use in other programs like Maya, Blender or Cinema 4D.

 To export, click on the composition name to view all the scenes.
 Selecting a scene will show all the compositions in that scene, each of which has a small 'R' button next to it.
 This stands for Render, and by clicking it you will add this composition to the render queue.
-If you make changes to that comp you will have to re-add the comp to the qeue by clicking the Take in the render qeue and re-adding the comp.
+If you make changes to that comp you will have to re-add the comp to the queue by clicking the Take in the render queue and re-adding the comp.

-Once you've selected all the compositions you wish to render, click the "Start Render Batch >>" button and sit back and relax as all the compositions you've qeued up begin to render.
+Once you've selected all the compositions you wish to render, click the "Start Render Batch >>" button and sit back and relax as all the compositions you've queued up begin to render.
 Be careful not to press the spacebar – it cancels your render.

 #### Export as Image Sequence
 The application exports an image sequence by default.
 Exporting works by rendering a given composition from the perspective chosen in the camera track (what you see in "Lock to Track mode) into a series of PNG frames.
 The renderer uses the first camera point as an 'in point' and the last as an 'outpoint.'